-How familiar is this situation: you have a large number of entries in a spreadsheet and you need to determine which ones add up to a particular amount?
-Well you are in luck as this article will detail the steps in identifying excel entries that add up to a specific value.
+If you use excel, then we have all been in the same position.
+Imagine you have a large number of entries in a spreadsheet and you need to determine which ones add up to a particular amount?
+How do you do this?
+Well, you are in luck.
+We have a simple trick that will help in identifying excel entries that add up to a specific value.

 How to identify excel entries that add up to a specific value:

 To determine this, go to the Data Tab of your spreadsheet and look for the Analysis section.
 You should see ‘Solver’ all the way to the right.
 If you do not see it, please enable it.
-If you are unsure of how to do this, please visit this site.
+If you are unsure of how to enable solver, please visit this site.
 Luckily, once you load this add-in you should never have to do it again.

 Lastly, in a third column, enter a formula that multiplies the first two columns.
 In this example, you would enter =B2*C2.
 The spread sheet should look something like this (click photo to enlarge):

 So, configure the solver to meet the following constraints:

 - Set Objective: enter the cell that has the difference amount in it (in this example it is G4) and remember to add the absolute reference symbols.

 - To: click on the ‘Value of:’ button and enter in ‘0’

 - By Changing Variable Cells: the variable cells are the Multiplier column of the worksheet.
 Enter these cells and again, remember to add the absolute reference symbols.
 In this example, it would be cells C2:C31.